Injuries & Moves: Harris, Ferguson recalled; Díaz DFA'd

 : 2025

 After feeling discomfort following his Cactus League outing on March 16 against the Brewers, MRI results revealed a full tear of the ulnar collateral ligament in Gott’s right elbow.
-He is set to undergo Tommy John surgery, which will cause him to miss the entirety of the 2024 season.
-(Last updated: March 24)
+He underwent Tommy John surgery on April 3, and will miss the entire 2024 season.
+(Last updated: April 3)